 Venous Thromboembolism Prophylaxis

-The use of low molecular weight heparins (LMWH) has been shown to be more effective for the prevention of venous thromboembolism compared with unfractionated heparin (UFH) and is associated with a lower risk of serious bleeding events.
-A Cochrane review (Sandercock et al. 2008) included the results from 9 RCTs (n= 3,137) of patients with acute ischemic stroke who were randomized within 14 days of stroke onset to receive LMWHs or heparinoids, or UFH for an average of 10 to 12 days.
-The odds of DVT occurrence during treatment period were lower in the LMWH/heparinoid group (OR=0.55, 95% CI 0.44 -0.70, p<0.0001).
-There was no difference between groups in mortality during the treatment period or follow-up, nor in the odds of any ICH/hemorrhagic transformation during treatment (OR= 0.75, 95% CI 0.46- 1.23, p=0.25); however, there was an increased risk of major extracranial hemorrhage associated with the UHF group (OR= 3.79, 95% CI 1.30-11.06, p=0.015).
-The authors cautioned that the event rates for serious events (pulmonary embolus, death and serious bleeding) were too low to provide reliable estimates of the risk and benefits.
+The use of LMWHs has been shown to be more effective for the prevention of venous thromboembolism compared with UFH), and is associated with a lower risk of serious bleeding events.
+A Cochrane review (Sandercock et al., 2017) included the results from 9 randomized controlled trials (RCTs) (n= 3,137) of patients with acute ischemic stroke who were randomized within 14 days of stroke onset to receive LMWHs or heparinoids, or UFH for an average of 10 to 12 days.
+The odds of DVT occurrence during the treatment period were significantly lower in the LMWH/heparinoid group (OR=0.55, 95% CI 0.44 -0.70, p<0.0001).
+There was no difference between groups in mortality during the treatment period or follow-up, nor in the odds of any ICH/hemorrhagic transformation during treatment (OR= 0.75, 95% CI 0.46- 1.23, p=0.25).
+The authors cautioned that the event rates for serious events (pulmonary embolus, death, and serious bleeding) were too low to provide reliable estimates of the risk and benefits.

 Nutrition and Dysphagia

 For patients who cannot obtain nutrient and fluid needs orally, enteral nutrition may be required.
-The decision to use enteral support should be made within the first seven days post stroke.
-The largest trial that addresses both the issues of timing of initiation of enteral feeding and the choice of feeding tube was the FOOD trial (Dennis et al. 2005b), which included 1,210 patients admitted within 7 days of stroke from 47 hospitals in 11 countries.
-In one arm of the trial, patients were randomized to receive either a percutaneous endoscopic gastrostomy (PEG) or nasogastric (NG) feeding tube within 3 days of enrolment into the study.
-PEG feeding was associated with an absolute increase in risk of death of 1.0% (–10.0 to 11.9, p=0.9) and an increased risk of death or poor outcome of 7.8% (0.0 to 15.5, p=0.05) at 6 months.
+The decision to use enteral support should be made within the first 7 days post-stroke.
+The largest trial that addresses both the issues of timing of initiation of enteral feeding and the choice of feeding tube was the FOOD trial (Dennis et al., 2005), which included 1,210 patients admitted within 7 days of stroke from 47 hospitals in 11 countries.
+In one arm of the trial, patients were randomized to receive either a percutaneous endoscopic gastrostomy or nasogastric feeding tube within 3 days of enrollment into the study.
+Percutaneous endoscopic gastrostomy feeding was associated with an absolute increase in risk of death of 1.0% (–10.0 to 11.9, p=0.9) and an increased risk of death or poor outcome of 7.8% (0.0 to 15.5, p=0.05) at 6 months.
 In the second part of the trial patients were randomized to receive feeds as early as possible or to avoid feeding for 7 days.
 Early tube feeding was associated with non-significant absolute reductions in the risk of death or poor outcome (1.2%, 95% CI -4.2 to 6.6, p=0.7) and death (15.8%, 95% CI -0.8 to 12.5, p=0.09) at 6 months.